Yoast/wordpress-seo/readme.txt

 = 14.0.2 =
 Release Date: April 29th, 2020

 Because we’ve changed the underlying framework of our Indexables technology, we’ve chosen to rebuild the table.
 This means you will have to go through the indexing process again.
 We’re sorry.
-For sites with more than 10,000 posts, we advise using the [WP CLI command to do the indexation on the server](https://yoa.st/wp-cli-index).
+For sites with more than 10,000 posts, we advise using the [WP CLI command to do the indexing on the server](https://yoa.st/wp-cli-index).

 Bugfixes: